Marrakech Food Tour: How to Eat Like a Local in Morocco

 Starting at Djemaa el-Fna, this extremely popular tour takes a night-time wander through the vibrant markets of Marrakech to the Mellah.

-Before that though, you’ll need to pace yourself as your guide takes you to a number of spots around the Medina to try local delicacies and learn all about Morocco’s food culture.
+Before that though, you’ll need to pace yourself as your guide takes you to a variety of spots around the Medina to learn all about Morocco’s food culture and sample local delicacies like pastries, soups, olives, dates, grilled meats, and even snails.

 Marrakech Cookery Classes